arnabs542/interviewpractice/chapter1/search-a-cyclically-sorted-array.md

 0    0

-In this case, when the inversion point occurs on mid, by setting hi = mid - 1 we actually end up skipping over the answer.
-However, if we leave hi = mid, our iterations will proceed as follows:
+In this case, when the inversion point occurs on mid, by setting `hi = mid - 1` we actually end up skipping over the answer.
+However, if we leave `hi = mid`, our iterations will proceed as follows:

 lo    hi    mid